bonnie/my_heavens/README.md

 ### How to rotate the sky sphere

-I needed to figure out how to rotate the sphere of the sky to represent the view that the user would see for her desired place and time.
+I needed to figure out how to rotate the sphere of the sky to represent the view that the user would see for the desired place and time.
 This was a lot more difficult that I thought it would be, and required way more wikipedia reading and dredging up of college astronomy than I expected.